itenger-rm/rm-pair-coding-exercise/README.md

 * modify FE so that it only loads result when status is `complete`

 Task 2:
 * Convert the raw performance data into a ConfusionMatrix
-*  display the matrix in an Ant Table
+* display the matrix in an Ant Table - you can see an example screenshot in `conf_matrix.png`

 ## Confusion Matrix